 Buena Vista Social Club (1997)

-An oldy but a goody, and always a must have on hand for summer gatherings, bringing a fantastic Latin American flavour to proceedings.
+An oldy but a goody, and always a must have on hand for summer gatherings, bringing a fantastic Latin American flavor to proceedings.

 The Byrds – any greatest hits collection